-The first OneTeamGov Scotland will take place on the 23rd November 2017 from 9.30am in Edinburgh.
+The first OneTeamGov Scotland took place on the 23rd November 2017 from 9.30am in Edinburgh.

 We have a limited set of tickets due to venue restritions, but don’t worry, we know this will be one of many OneTeamGov events happening around the UK.

 You can sign up for a ticket on Eventbrite.